Artists are not infallible creatures and even on great albums, there’s often a duff song that somehow gets released as a single and becomes a hit.

 SIMPLE MINDS She’s A River (1995)

-For SIMPLE MINDS’ worst commitment to the singular format, it was tempting to list ‘Belfast Child’, their cover of PRINCE’s ‘Sign O’ The Times’ or the nondescript ‘Glitterball’.
-But ‘She’s A River’ wins out as a poor attempt by a band still thinking they had something to offer.
+For SIMPLE MINDS’ worst commitment to the singular format, it was tempting to list ‘Belfast Child’ or their cover of PRINCE’s ‘Sign O’ The Times’, but ‘She’s A River’ wins out.
 With overblown guitar histrionics, big drums and a virtually anonymous verse with no hook, this plodding number surprisingly reached No20 in the UK charts.
 Bizarrely, pop duo HURTS revived the template of ‘She’s A River’ for the even more appalling ‘Miracle’ in 2013!

 PET SHOP BOYS New York City Boy (1999)

 PET SHOP BOYS are as perfect singles act as you can get, but even they were not flawless.
-For their worst offering, it was a close race between the inappropriately titled ‘Winner’ and the camp OASIS of ‘I Get Along’, but ‘New York City Boy’ has to be Neil Tennant and Chris Lowe’s least convincing single.
+For their worst offering, it was a close race between the inappropriately titled ‘Winner’ and the camp OASIS of ‘I Get Along’.
+But ‘New York City Boy’ has to be Neil Tennant and Chris Lowe’s least convincing single.
 While ‘Go West’ took a VILLAGE PEOPLE song and applied an elegiac PET SHOP BOYS template, ‘New York City Boy’ was misguided attempt to try and actually be New York’s favourite disco queens.
-That Native American head dress really never suited Chris Lowe…

 Available on the album ‘Nightlife’ via EMI Music